 People still trust organic results over paid results, but that difference isn’t as strong as it once was.
 While 7% of consumers said they viewed PPC ads “poorly” in 2016, that number dwindled to just 1% in 2018.

-That means more of your target customers could be opening up, embracing, clicking on, and converting in PPC campaigns by your competitors—if you aren’t already taking advantage, it’s time you start.
+That means more of your target customers could be opening up, embracing, clicking on, and converting in the PPC campaigns of your competitors—if you aren’t already taking advantage of PPC, it’s time you start.

-SEO still offers the strong foundation needed for long-term growth and conversion, keeping it as an indispensable element of your 2020 strategy.
-But PPC and SEO together can take your site so much further.
+SEO still offers the strong foundation needed for long-term growth and conversion, keeping it as an indispensable element of your 2021 strategy.
+But it can take time to see results.
+PPC and SEO together can take your site so much further so much faster.

-So how do you make SEO and PPC marketing work together to grow your business?
+How can you make SEO and PPC marketing work together to grow your business?
+Read on.
 We’ll take you through the following tips and tricks to help get your website on the right track:

 - Use both PPC and SEO to create awareness for your business, fast